canonical/maas/HACKING.rst

     $ sudo maas init

 And now you're ready to make changes to the code.
-After you've change some source files and want to test them out, run the ``sync-dev-snap`` target again:
+After you've change some source files and want to test them out, run the ``snap-tree-sync`` target again:

 ::

     $ make snap-tree-sync

-You should now see that you files were synced to the prime directory.
+You should now see that you files were synced to the ``dev-snap/tree`` directory.
 Restart the supervisor service to use the synced code:

 ::

-    $ sudo service snap.maas.supervisor restart
+    $ sudo snap restart maas

 VMs or even real machines can now PXE boot off your development snap.
 But of course, you need to set up the networking first.
 If you want to